richi235/ADBGUI/README.md

 # ADBGUI

-The ADBGUI Framework allows you to create a custom gui for your database.
+The ADBGUI Framework allows you to easily create a custom Web-Gui for your database.

 For office people you can say its a lightweight, extinsible opensource  M$ Access in the browser.